Maintenance Challenge Fund

 There is a need for local engagement mechanisms to ensure the asset management approach is understood.
-Engaging with stakeholders to understand their needs and expectations provides the information needed to determine and review the service provided by highway infrastructure assets hence the asset management activities.
+Understanding the needs and expectations of stakeholders provides the information needed to determine and review the service provided.
+This informs our asset management activities.

 - Detail of Kirklees NHT Survey Report 2017

 - Summary of Kirklees NHT Survey Report 2017